EE5109-Control-Locomotion-Navigation/OpenCV_depth_cam/README.md

    - If the color is unclear, keep the object in the scanning area for re-evaluation.

 4. **Robot Arm Control:**
-   - Use the WLKATA API to program the arm to pick up and move objects based on their detected color.
+   - Use the wlkata_controller.py code to program the arm to pick up and move objects based on their detected color.
    - Ensure smooth motion and precise placement.

 5. **Testing and Demonstration:**